practicalli/clojure/coding-challenges/exercism/index.md

 ![Clojure code challenges - Exercism getting started](/images/clojure-code-challenges-exercism-getting-started.png)

-Use the Exercism tool to download a Leinignen project for the exercise
+Use the Exercism tool to download a Leiningen project for the exercise

 ```shell
 exercism download --exercise=exercise-name --track=clojure